nicklonz/npltealeaf/README.md

 # Tealeaf academy

-This is the sample demonstration work for
+This is my sample demonstration work for
 [*Tealeaf Academy*] (http://gotealeaf.com)

 By NPL - Student in Training